S73FF3N/iwedb/docs/source/sales_tools/index.rst

 ----------------------

-The Buying Center Analysis should comply the purpose, to classify contract customers and potential customers over their portfolio and works oput their strategical meianing for the Deutshe Windtechnik.
+The Buying Center Analysis should comply the purpose, to classify contract customers and potential customers over their portfolio and works out their strategical meaning for the Deutshe Windtechnik.